johnwcowan/r7rs-spec/spec/r7rs.md

 gains control, regardless of whether the procedure needs the result of the evaluation.

-Scheme's model of arithmetic is designed to remain as independent as possible of the particular ways in which numbers are represented within a computer.
+Scheme’s model of arithmetic is designed to remain as independent as possible of the particular ways in which numbers are represented within a computer.
 In Scheme, every integer is a rational number, every rational is a real, and every real is a complex number.
 Thus the